lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 GitHub Actions for Haskell](https://kodimensional.dev/github-actions).

 This concludes the full set-up.
-With that I have code quickly compiled to a statically-linked binary in CI and automatically deployed to Amazon lambda on every push.
+With that I have code quickly compiled to a statically-linked binary in CI and automatically deployed to Amazon Lambda on every push.